EvilJagaGenius/AdventurePost/README.md

 ## NPC's
 Click on the red arrow to read more of what they're saying, click on one of the small boxes at the bottom of the screen to ask them a question.

+## COMPANIONS
+Click on the outline of a Matoran in the top-right corner to see what companions are traveling with you.
+If you have more than one companion, click on the little arrows to the side of your companion's face to view the next one.
+Click on the face to see what they have to say, click on the text box that shows up to read more.
+When you're done, click their face again.

 ## SCENES
 Move your mouse over the scene.
 If it turns into a red arrow, click to move to a new scene.
 If it turns into a grey circle, with an arrow inside it, click to turn around.
 If it turns into a red speech bubble, it means there's a NPC you can talk to by clicking the bubble.
 If there's a red hand on the screen, click to pick up an item.